Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/game-of-afterlife/_index.md

 boardgame: true

 title: "Game of Afterlife"
-headerTitle: "Game of Afterlife | Make daring, brave or unique decisions as you travel through life---and maybe even beyond that."
+headerTitle: "Make daring, brave or unique decisions as you travel through life---and maybe even beyond that."
 blurb: "Make daring, brave or unique decisions as you travel through life---and maybe even beyond that.
 A free One Paper Game inspired by games like Candyland and Game of Life."

 extraCSS: true